mvysny/vaadin-on-kotlin/docs/gettingstarted.md

         }
 ```

-Now, add another link in `CreateArticleView` underneath the form's "Save Article" button as the last line of the `init{}` block:
+Now, add another link in `CreateArticleView` underneath the form's "Save Article" button as the last line of the `private val root = verticalLayout {` block:

 ```kotlin
         button("Back") {